ilariagolluscio/DataGatherer/README.md

 This project is aimed at the creation of a software that allows for sem i-automatic extraction of specific data from a given set of images.

+## A word of caution

+*This software has been written in the least time possible.
+There are still bugs bad and code standard is low.
+It may not be improved.
+Caution and frequent backing-up is advised.*

 ## Requirements

 You need Docker installed.